Internships at Gathering Waters

 Example Internship Projects:

-- In 2010, an intern crafted, marketed and ran our 1st ever Photo Contest (see the winning photos here).
+- In 2010, an intern crafted, marketed and ran our first Photo Contest (see the winning photos here).

 - In 2007 we hired a photography intern to travel the state collecting images used in our successful campaign to see the Knowles-Nelson Stewardship Fund reauthorized.